 Sixteen Ohkas, carried by specially modified G4M Betty bombers, made their first attack on the U.S. fleet in March of 1945.
 This attack was unsuccessful as Navy fighters were able to shoot down most of the Kamikazes because they were launched at an extreme distance from their intended targets.
 However, in April of 1945 a successful attack resulted in the sinking of the destroyer USS Mannert L. Abele.
 By the end of the war over 800 Ohkas had been assembled by Japan.
 Many of these, including the aircraft on display at Planes of Fame Air Museum, were transported to the U.S. after WW II.

-The Planes of Fame's Ohka was captured on Okinawa in April of 1945.
+Planes of Fame Air Museum's MXY-7 Ohka was captured on Okinawa in April of 1945.

 Status: Static Display